kedacore/keda-docs/content/docs/2.9/scalers/datadog.md

 - `queryAggregator` - When `query` is multiple queries, comma-seperated, this sets how to aggregate the multiple results.
 (Values: `max`, `average`, Required only when `query` contains multiple queries)
 - `type` - Whether to start scaling based on the value or the average between pods.
 (Values: `average`, `global`, Default:`average`, Optional)
 - `age`: The time window (in seconds) to retrieve metrics from Datadog.
 (Default: `90`, Optional)
+- `timeWindowOffset`: The delayed time window offset (in seconds) to wait for the metric to be available.
+The values of some queries might be not available at now and need a small delay to become available, try to adjust `timeWindowOffset` if you encounter this issue.
+(Default: `0`, Optional)
+- `lastAvailablePointOffset`: The offset to retrieve the X to last data point.
+The value of last data point of some queries might be inaccurate (because of the implicit rollup fucntion)[https://docs.datadoghq.com/dashboards/functions/rollup/#rollup-interval-enforced-vs-custom], try to adjust to `1` if you encounter this issue.
+(Default: `0`, Optional)
 - `metricUnavailableValue`: The value of the metric to return to the HPA if Datadog doesn't find a metric value for the specified time window.
 If not set, an error will be returned to the HPA, which will log a warning.
 (Optional, This value can be a float)

 > 💡 **NOTE:** The `type` parameter is deprecated in favor of the global `metricType` and will be removed in a future release.
 Users are advised to use `metricType` instead.